 Example: Let’s look at how one piece of cornerstone content from LinkedIn might get the divisible treatment.
 Here, we have a great e-book: Data Driven Recruiting: Find Quality Hires Faster with Talent Pool Analytics.

-2) Look for Stories
+2) Look for stories within that content.

 Review your content to see what information might be most relevant to the groups you’ll be targeting in your marketing campaigns.
 Again, the richer the content, the easier it is to do this.
 Even if your content is on the lighter side, you can still identify subjects you may expand upon or enhance with additional info.